awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

          <Student>
           <Name>Sam</Name>
           <Mobile>15558397418</Mobile>
-          <Phone>155538397418</Phone>
           <Email>scmacdon@noserver.com</Email>
          </Student>
          <Student>
           <Name>Laurie</Name>
           <Mobile>15554621058</Mobile>
-          <Phone>155558397418</Phone>
           <Email>lmccue@cnoserver.com</Email>
          </Student>
        </Students>
 ```

-The second workflow step parses the XML, and for each student, it invokes multiple AWS services to send messages over different channels.
+The second workflow step parses the XML, and for each student, it invokes multiple AWS services to send messages.

 ## Create an IAM role that's used to run Lambda functions

 Create the following two IAM roles:

-+ **lambda-support** - Used to invoke Lamdba functions.
++ **lambda-support** - Used to invoke Lambda functions.
 + **workflow-support** - Used to enable Step Functions to invoke the workflow.

 This tutorial uses Amazon SNS, Amazon SES, and Amazon Pinpoint to send messages.
 The **lambda-support** role has to have policies that enable it to invoke these AWS services from a Lambda function.